orange-cloudfoundry/static-creds-broker/README.md

 # Config reference

+NOTE:
-NOTE: {SERVICE_ID} should be replaced be your own service id which is a string used to identify service.
+- {SERVICE_ID} should be replaced be your own service id which is a string used to identify service.
+- {PLAN_ID} should be replaced be your own plan id which is a string used to identify different plans defined in a service.

-The constraint of {SERVICE_ID}:
+The constraint of {SERVICE_ID} and {PLAN_ID}:
 - not contains "_CREDENTIALS"
+- not contains "\_PLAN\_"

 ## Catalog